 To get your base weight as low as possible, you’ll need to take a close look at every single piece of gear on your packing list.
 Compare your current gear meticulously to other items on the market, and always ask yourself, “Can I go lighter?”

 But lighter gear doesn’t always mean better gear, however, so be prepared to do thoughtful research and make decisions based on an item’s effectiveness as well as its weight.

 Focus on the ‘Big Four’

 In most backpacking gear lists, the heaviest items are as follows:

 - Sleeping Bag

 - Sleeping Pad

 By getting your hands on a new ultralight tent, backpack, sleeping bag, and pad, you can trim not only ounces but pounds off of your traditional backpacking setup.

 Don’t Bring Duplicates

 Packing double of an item when one will do is a no-no in the ultralight backpacking community.
 Why?
 Because the UL mantra is about carrying only what you need and nothing else.
 This means you can leave the extra socks, shirts, pants, underwear, and sandals at home.

 Share Gear with Others

 Communicate with your hiking partners, share your gear, and distribute the weight between your backpacks whenever possible.
-Pooling the weight of your tents, stoves, pots, water filters, knives, etc. is a great way to lower your base weight by sacrificing some comfort and convenience.
+Pooling the weight of your ultralight tents, stoves, pots, water filters, knives, etc. is a great way to lower your base weight by sacrificing some comfort and convenience.